Things to do in the Wairarapa, New Zealand + Food, Accommodation & More!

-Last Updated on
+Last Updated on November 5, 2022

 Just an hour from Wellington it is the perfect getaway if you are looking for somewhere a bit quieter and want a rural experience.

-Where to stay in the Wairarapa
+Where to Stay in the Wairarapa

 There are is one great backpacker option in Masterton if you want to be close to town.
 It’s called Chanel Court Motel.
 Prices start from around $30 NZD.

-There are also some great options on Airbnb.
+If you’re after some local housing for your accommodation in Masterton, there are also some great options on Airbnb.
 Click here to get your free $35 voucher!

 Note: The Wairarapa has a bad transport system so if you would like to get about I suggest you hire a car.

-Where to eat in the Wairarapa
+Where to Eat in the Wairarapa

-If you are looking for a quick snack then pop into Kitcheners in Martinborough for a bacon buttie, it’s $5 and is where the locals get cheap grub on the go!
+If you are looking for a quick snack then pop into Kitchener’s in Martinborough for a bacon buttie; it’s $5 and is where the locals get cheap grub on the go!

 Cafe Strada in Masterton is also an excellent option and one of the top things to do in Masterton.
 They have a great selection of food, smoothies, lovely coffee and wine for you to try!

 There is also a great place to get amazing wood fired pizza!
 It’s called The Farriers Bar & Eatery.
 Reasonable priced and it will leave your belly more than full!

 They have over 60 flavours including pink peppercorn, whole lime and salt and smoke paprika!
 You can taste the chocolate before you buy it as well!
 It’s located on Main St in Greytown.

-What to do in Wairarapa
+What to Do in the Wairarapa

 You have to hike up Rocky lookout at Mt Holdsworth and also Mt Dick lookout in Carterton.
 I have a great post on them here.

-If you are not a hiker I highly suggest you do a night walk at Pukana Mt Bruce and see/hear some kiwis out in the wild.
+If you are not a hiker I highly suggest you do a night walk at Pukaha Mt Bruce and see/hear some kiwis out in the wild.
 Make sure you book well in advance though!

 The wine tastings are usually $5 (some differ) and it’s a great way to see the scenery while drinking some good quality wine.

 If you are a beach goer then Castlepoint Beach might be the one for you.
 It’s a great beach with lots to do but bring a picnic with you as there are no food shops out there anymore!

-What not to do in the Wairarapa
+What Not to Do in the Wairarapa

-Don’t hang around McDonalds car park on a late Friday and Saturday night – all locals will probably laugh at that comment.
-3 words – full of drunks.
+- Don’t hang around McDonalds car park on a late Friday and Saturday night – all locals will probably laugh at that comment.
+3 words: full of drunks.

-Don’t forget to bring your manners.
+- Don’t forget to bring your manners.
 When hiking or doing walks it’s always nice to say thank you if someone has let you pass or even say a friendly hello.

-Don’t drop your rubbish.
-New Zealands landscape is impeccably clean compared to most other destinations I have visited.
+- Don’t drop your rubbish.
+New Zealand’s landscape is impeccably clean compared to most other destinations I have visited.
 Lets keep it that way!

-Other fun facts about the Wairarapa
+Other Fun Facts About the Wairarapa

 - In the summer (December- February) the Wairarapa is usually in drought season.
 Be conservative with water and please DO NOT chuck your cigarette out of the window.
 Remember, don’t start an open fire in the campsites in drought season, it’s a huge fire risk!

-- The national sheep shearing competition (Golden shears) is held in Masterton every year in March.
+- The national sheep shearing competition (Golden Shears) is held in Masterton every year in March.
 The fastest time to shear a sheep was 39.31 seconds!

 - If you want to go to a traditional ‘old school’ movie theatre then head to the Regent 3 in Masterton.
 The building is amazing and very traditional.
 You have to have popcorn as well – it is the tastiest in all the land!
 Don’t forget to look up when you first walk in, the ceiling is amazingly decorated.
 It’s a top things to do in the Masterton guide!